A Nation Blessed

 It is significant that Lindberg's foresight into the importance of spiritual truth for the enduring safety of civilization was seen at a time when the United States was becoming one of the most powerful nations in the world.
 But today, however, it appears that the need for this spiritual foundation is not only being totally ignored, but also being eroded, by so many of today's leaders and citizens, who are much more concerned with being "politically correct" than they are about the nation being "undergirded by spiritual truths."

 Tragically, Charles Lindberg's prophetic statement is indeed being played out in the U.S.A. of today.
-May God have mercy on us.
+May God have mercy on us, and may we, as Christians, live in such a way that proclaims that God is our Lord and reflects the truth of His Word.

 Suggested prayer: "Dear God, thank you for your Word that assures us that 'blessed is that nation whose God is the Lord.'
-Tragically, we have as a nation, by and large, progressively turned from you and in so doing have sinned grievously.
-Please grant a great spiritual awakening so as a nation we will confess our sins and turn back to you and once again, as did most of our founding fathers, make you our Lord.
-And please start your work in me.
+Tragically, we have as a nation, progressively turned from you and in so doing have sinned grievously.
+Please grant a great spiritual awakening so as a nation we will confess our sins and turn back to you and once again make you our Lord.
+Please start your work in me and let me be a light to others.
 Thank you for hearing and answering my prayer.
 Gratefully in Jesus' name, amen."

 1. Psalm 33:12 (NKJV).